The Best Employee Loan Policy

 If you don’t want to extend loans to your employees, there may be a few alternatives that could help your employee when they need to borrow money.

 Chances are good that if your employee is asking you for a loan, they’re desperate.
 Maybe they’re faced with unexpected car repairs, medical bills for a family member, or even something like a surprise furnace replacement.

-If you do decide to offer loana, it’s important to remember these 5 points to make sure everything goes as smoothly as possible.
+If you do decide to offer an employee loan program, it’s important to remember these five points to make sure everything goes as smoothly as possible.

 Formalize your lending arrangements to protect your business.
-Establish guidelines for your employee lending program, because chances are that if one employee gets a loan from you, others will ask.
+Establish guidelines for your employee loan program, because chances are that if one employee gets a loan from you, others will ask.